mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter6.md

 #### **Step 4:** Update the Update Biography view

-Update a view named `UpdateBiography.cshtml` in the *Views\Manage* folder.
+Update the view named `UpdateBiography.cshtml` in the *Views\Manage* folder.
 This view will use the previously created `UpdateBiographyViewModel` to show and update a user's profile picture.

 Add an additional `<div class="form-group">...</div>` element between the existing `<div>` elements.